wasp-lang/wasp/waspc/packages/README.md

 packages/<package-name>/dist/**/*.js
 ```

-The last line assumes the project is compiled to JavaScript files inside the
+The last line assumes the project is compiled to `.js` files inside the `dist`
-`dist` directory.
-You should adjust that if needed.
+directory.
+You should adjust this and/or add more file extensions if needed.

 # CI Builds/Release